Hit by a truck driver? Here’s what you need to know.

 In addition to federal oversight over interstate trucking operations, South Carolina law additionally has detailed regulations applying to intrastate trucking operations, meaning transportation within the State of South Carolina.
 Many mandatory permitting procedures must be followed, including obtaining a Certificate of Compliance and Unified Carrier Registration.
 The SCDMV also publishes standards for insurance coverages for all intrastate commercial trucks (except passenger carriers), also called motor carriers.

 E-L: This is the low cargo value class for things like dump trucks, and they do not require cargo insurance.

-E-LC: This certificate is for those who haul valuable property and requires cargo insurance.
+E-LC: This certificate is for those who haul valuable property and, importantly for those injured in a truck accident, requires cargo insurance.

 For operators that require E-LC coverage, $5,000 is the insurance limit for loss or damage to property carried on any one vehicle.[ Back to Top ]

 Commercial Trucking Statistics and How Safe Are They, Really?